stormshield/ansible-SNS/README.md

 ### sns-ssh.yaml

-This playbook activate the ssh access and configure the corresponding filtering rule on the remote appliance.
+This playbook activates the ssh access and configure the corresponding filtering rule on the remote appliance.

 The remote appliance connection parameters are defined in the `appliance` dict.